Considering including some trail running? In this article, we look at why it’s an excellent way to improve your running.

 The constant changing from flat terrain, to uphill, to downhill, alters our natural running style.

-- When we run uphill, our foot strike tends to shift to a mid to fore-foot strike.
+- When we run uphill, our foot strike shifts to a mid to forefoot strike.

 - On the downhills, we shift to more of a heel strike.

-- And on flat terrain, it tends to be somewhere between a heel strike and mid-foot strike – depending on your running speed and natural running style.
+- And on flat terrain, it is somewhere between a heel strike and mid-foot strike – depending on your running speed and natural running style.

-In this way our foot strike style changes throughout an undulating trail run.
+In this way, our foot strike style changes throughout.

 When our foot always lands the same way, the peak stress point remains the same.
-And that’s where problems and overuse injuries occur.
+And that’s where problems and overuse injuries arise.

 But that’s not the only benefit.
 Every time our foot-strike changes, we work our muscles differently.
 We shift the emphasis from one muscle group to another.
-And ‘importantly’ we share the work load more evenly across different muscle groups.
+And ‘importantly’ we distribute the workload more evenly across different muscle groups.

 The second factor is the uneven terrain.

 With trail running, the terrain is more uneven.
-This means that the amount of pronation, or supination, changes throughout the run.
+And this means that the amount of pronation, or supination, changes throughout the run.

-Why is that important?
-Well, it spreads the load more evenly – sometimes we pronate more and sometimes less, but the key point is it’s always changing.
+Why is that important?… This spreads the load more evenly — sometimes we pronate more and sometimes less, but the key point is it’s always changing.

 The third factor is the changing nature of the terrain

 Sometimes the terrain is soft, sometimes it’s more compact, or even stony.
-And, this adds more dynamics to trail running.
+This adds more dynamics to trail running.

-Compare this with running on a flat road surface, or around a running track – where every running step is similar – and you can appreciate how trail running can really reduce the risk of overuse injuries.
+Compare this with running on a flat road surface, or around a running track — where every running step is similar, and you can appreciate how off-road running can really reduce the risk of overuse injuries.

-Trail running, also strengthens the small muscles and tendons that often don’t get worked sufficiently during road, track or treadmill running.
+It also strengthens the smaller muscles and tendons that rarely get worked sufficiently during road, track or treadmill running.

 #2 Trail running works more muscle groups

 Trail running causes a greater activation of different muscle groups, compared with road or track running.
-And many of the smaller stabilising muscles – such as those responsible for the stability of our feet, ankles, knees, hips and core muscles – have to significantly up their work load.
+And many of the smaller stabilising muscles — such as those responsible for the stability of our feet, ankles, knees, hips and core muscles — have to increase their workload.

 This helps to ensure you work muscle groups more evenly, making you a stronger and more balanced runner.